The play was written by Ayub Khan-Din in 1996

 DESIblitz.com met up with two of the cast members of East is East, Anjli Mohindra who plays the sister of the brothers, Meena Khan in the play and Chris Nayak, who plays Abdul Khan, one of the sons set-up for the arranged marriage.
 Watch the video interview below to get their views on this great play and their experiences as British Asian actors.

 The set plays a very important part in the stage version of East is East with core scene areas portrayed on the stage all physically and automatically moved with clever design by Simon Higlett.
 The living rooms of the family home, the fish and chip shop and a bridge that arches over a virtual river are three aspects very well done along with smoking chimneys that hang in front of a Yorkshire skyline.

 The Sound design by Dan Hoole brings to life some classic Bollywood songs which fade back into their source of the radio in the living room.
 Lighting by Tim Mitchell gives the play a unique dramatised look with vibrancy where needed and the fight directing by Kevin McCurdy definitely adds the spice to the acting which is realistic enough to bring out concerned sighs in the audience.

 Some of the most funniest scenes include the anguish of the youngest son, Sajit Khan, who has to go through a circumcision operation; disagreements between George Khan and Ella Khan; the realistic bickering between the siblings and without doubt, the arranged marriage meeting between the families, producing laughter totally flooding the REP auditorium.

-This is a play that should no be missed by anyone as it presents a great depiction of British Asian family life represented by an Anglo-Pakistani family from the 1970’s with huge dollops of comedy that will make you laugh for sure whether you are Brit-Asian or not.
+This play presents a great depiction of British Asian family life represented by an Anglo-Pakistani family from the 1970’s with huge dollops of comedy that will make you laugh for sure whether you are Brit-Asian or not.